 Armour Heights Presbyterian Church was established in 1951, and was part of the post-war boom in new church development that marks that period in Canada and in the Toronto area.
 The congregation continued to make a meaningful impact in the Armour Heights geographical community and beyond, and provided spiritual community and inner growth for many over the years.

 In 1998, the congregation of Melrose Park Presbyterian Church (established in 1938) amalgamated with Armour Heights Church, and as a result, new members were added and new ministries were established.
-In August 2017, The Rev. Dr. Harris Athanasiadis was called as the new minister and in August 2018, Rebecca Jess will also join the ministry team.
+In August 2017, The Rev. Dr. Harris Athanasiadis was called as the new minister and in August 2018, Rebecca Jess joined the ministry team.
 A new era for the congregation has begun.

 “THE VITALITY OF OUR FAITH”

 A Statement of Purpose

 We are a community of people bound together by belief in Jesus Christ as Lord and Saviour.
 We affirm that within our congregational family people from all corners of thr globe, of all ages, both male and female, are united in a common desire to experience together and share with others the vitality of our faith.